Ahmad Badreddin Hassoun

+Ahmad Badreddin Hassoun (born 25 April 1949) is a Syrian Islamic scholar and politician.
+He served as the Grand Mufti of Syria from 2005 to 2021, after which the post was abolished by the Assad government.
+He also served as a deputy of the People's Assembly of Syria from 1990 to 1998, and additionally headed the Media Committee of the Supreme Advisory Council of the Islamic World Educational, Scientific and Cultural Organization.

+Following the outbreak of the Syrian Revolution in 2011 and the subsequent heavy crackdown on the protesters by government forces, Hassoun became an outspoken supporter of Syrian President Bashar al-Assad, issuing several threats against the enemies of the Assad regime and expressing strong support for the governments's repressive methods.
+Following the fall of the Assad regime, Hassoun was arrested by the Syrian Transitional Government in March 2025.
+Since his detention, no official information has been released about specific charges against him or his current legal status.

 Biography

 Ahmad Badr al-Din Hassun was born in Aleppo, Syria.
 His father, Muhammad Adib Hassun (1913–2008), was also a sheikh.
 He has five children and ten grandchildren.
 Hassoun studied at the University of Islamic Studies, where he graduated as Doctor in Shafi'i fiqh.

-Hassoun took office as Grand Mufti of Syria in July 2005 after the death of Ahmed Kuftaro.
-Hassoun is a frequent speaker in interreligious and intercultural events, and his pluralistic views on interfaith dialogue (between different religions or between different Islamic denominations) have sparked criticism from stricter visions of Islam.
+He entered politics and served as a deputy of the People's Assembly of Syria from 1990 to 1998.
+Later, Hassoun took office as Grand Mufti of Syria in July 2005 after the death of Ahmed Kuftaro.

 Interfaith dialogue

 On September 6, 2006, Hassoun met the Armenian Foreign Minister, Vartan Oskanian, to discuss the relationship between the two nations, as well as the two religions, among other issues.
 In the same travel he met the Catholicos of All Armenians.

 On January 15, 2008, Hassoun spoke to the European Parliament on the subject of intercultural dialogue, stressing the value of culture as a unifying rather than a dividing force.
 Hassoun was addressing a formal sitting of Parliament as the first speaker in a series of visits by eminent religious and cultural leaders in 2008, which had been designated the European Year of Intercultural Dialogue.
 He made the statement "Abraham, Moses, Jesus and Mohamed came with one single religion", therefore "there is no holy war, because a war can never be holy: it is peace that is holy"; later he added that it is wrong to use religion to justify killing.

-Hassoun's 22-year-old son, Sariya, was assassinated on October 2, 2011, in an ambush on the road between Idlib and Aleppo.
+He headed the Media Committee of the Supreme Advisory Council for the Rapprochement of Islamic Schools of Thought at the Islamic World Educational, Scientific and Cultural Organization (ISESCO), and also led the Sharia Advisory Board of the Monetary and Credit Council at the Central Bank of Syria.